Sea-Based Remote Weapon System Market Size & Share Analysis - Growth Trends & Forecasts (2024 - 2029)

 • July 2023: Unirobotics, a Turkish defense company, announced that it is expected to deliver four units of its Trakon Targan RCS to ASFAT to be fitted on board two Hisar-class offshore patrol vessels.
 Trakon Targan is designed as a close-in weapon system onboard naval vessels to engage air and surface targets.

-• June 2023: Leonardo S.p.A. launched the LIONFISH 30 naval turret that joined Leonardo’s range of small-caliber LIONFISH products, which includes the 12.7mm and a 20mm version.
+• June 2023: Leonardo S.p.A. launched the LIONFISH 30 naval turret, which joined Leonardo’s range of small-caliber LIONFISH products, which includes the 12.7mm and 20 mm versions.

 Sea-Based Remote Weapon System Market Report - Table of Contents